jobpassion/flutter_fss/README.md

 }
 ```

-Look at the examples and the [FssMediaSelector] to learn more about what media query syntax is supported.
+Look at the examples and the `FssMediaSelector` to learn more about what media query syntax is supported.

 ## Styling your widgets

 To apply the styles from your stylesheet file to widgets you need to use special widgets which are
 styleable.
-The [Fss] class offers some helper methods to create widgets which are similar to commonly used HTML elements.
+The `Fss` class offers some helper methods to create widgets which are similar to commonly used HTML elements.
 There is basically two types of widgets.
 Block widgets like p, div... and text widgets like h1 - h6, bodyText, caption...

-Block widgets are using in the background the [FssBox] widget.
+Block widgets are using in the background the `FssBox` widget.
 That one will apply automatically a set of properties like: background, border, padding and margin, box-shadow and some more.
-Text widgets are implemented in the class [FssText].
+Text widgets are implemented in the class `FssText`.
 This one mainly applies automatically: font, color, outline and some other properties which are related to text.

-If you want to style your own widget you can use [Fss.styled] factory method which will resolve for you automatically the styles and give you access to it via a builder.
+If you want to style your own widget you can use `Fss.styled` factory method which will resolve for you automatically the styles and give you access to it via a builder.
-Alternatively you can implement your own widget by extending the [FssWidget] class and implementing the
+Alternatively you can implement your own widget by extending the `FssWidget` class and implementing the

 `Widget buildContent(BuildContext context, FssRuleBlock applicableStyles);`

 method.

 Due to the differences in HTML and Flutter widget trees the styling is mainly limited to the look of widgets.
-Features related to layout like flex, grid, ... are not supported or only very limited.
+Features related to layout like flex, grid... are not supported or only very limited.
 Keep this in mind.

 Layout is done in Flutter, styling is done in the stylesheet file.